IDC Names Securiti a Worldwide Leader in Data Privacy

 Securiti binds reliability, intelligence, and simplicity by working on the PrivacyOps framework to allow end-to-end automation for organizations.
 Securiti can help you stay compliant with Utah’s Consumer Privacy Act (UCPA) and other privacy and security regulations worldwide.
 See how it works.
 Request a demo today.

-The UCPA applies to any organization that conducts business in the state of Utah or creates a product or service aimed toward Utah residents, has an annual revenue of $25,000,000 or more, and meets one or more of these thresholds: controls or processes the personal data of 100,000 or more customers during a calendar year; or derives over 50% of the organization's gross revenue from the sale of personal data.
+The UCPA applies to any organization that conducts business in the state of Utah or creates a product or service aimed towards Utah residents, has an annual revenue of $25,000,000 or more, and meets one or more of these thresholds: controls or processes the personal data of 100,000 or more customers during a calendar year; or derives over 50% of the organization's gross revenue from the sale of personal data and controls or processes personal data of 25,000 or more customers.

-Utah has a Consumer Protection Act that protects consumers in various areas, including unfair and deceptive trade practices.
+Utah has a Consumer Privacy Act that protects consumers in various areas, including unfair and deceptive trade practices.
+Moreover, it grants certain rights to the residents of the state and obliges controllers to fulfill certain requirements.

 Utah has not introduced specific biometric data protection legislation.
 However, privacy laws like the Utah Consumer Privacy Act may cover certain aspects of biometric data.

-Yes, Utah has the Utah Consumer Privacy Act (UCPA), which is a state privacy law regulating the collection and use of personal information by businesses.
+Yes, Utah has the Consumer Privacy Act (UCPA), which is a state privacy law regulating the collection and use of personal information by controllers doing business in the state.

 Get all the latest information, law updates and more delivered to your inbox